PrestaShop/dashgoals/Readme.md

 ## About

-Adds a block with your store's forecast.
+Enrich your stats, add a block with your store’s forecast to always step ahead!

 ## Reporting issues